OrangeBetaStar/WaifuBrew/README.md

 07/07/18 - AnimationPane got its update on character placement - especially multi character scenarios.
 Will now calculate where character will go through window calculation.
 Huge performance saver with implementation of framerate control.
 Currently running 2FPS as a debug.
 Will revert back to 30FPS when needed.
 [BetaStar]

 07/08/18 - Implementation of ImageSlicer.
 Loading times of ConfigPane was annoying so I am implemented ImageSlider to grab needed image once (with all the buttons on it) and slice them up so that I can access on any Pane.
 [BetaStar]

+07/13/18 - Cleaned out testers for ImageSlicer.
+Added FindFile.java to retrieve files from local directory instead of listing out and hard code file names for read out.
+CharMove has been added but still in progress.
+Performance fixes and flexibility for rest of the program.
+GUI Scaling has been added and fixed.
+No more double declaration with WaifuBrew.java (The bug fix).
+[BetaStar]

+0714/18 - Applying image loader to other classes to rely on.
+Fixed dialog bars not applying the settings and removed hard coded buttons in setting class (replaced with CustomButton).
+[BetaStar]